markusrenoldner/science-notes/Lax equivalence theorem.md

 FDM: [[Finite Difference Method (FDM)]]

-## Lax Richtmayr theorem
+## Main statement
-A finite diff. scheme converges if and only if it is consistent and stable.
+A linear finite diff./finite volume scheme converges if and only if it is consistent and stable.
+Proof: see lecture 4, Tornberg

 ## Convergence